luskry/aptardi/README.md

 4. Python3 (v.3.7.7 or newer)

+5. Besides the standard Python3 libraries, the following libraries (listed version or newer):

+tensorflow==2.0.0

+numpy==1.18.1

+pandas==1.0.3

+scikit_learn==0.23.2

-	4.a.
-Python3 dependencies, enironment.yml, in python_dependencies folder
+These libraries are also available in the python_dependencies folder as requirements.txt

-5. aptardi
+6. aptardi

 	Download aptardi.zip